The Seljuk Han of Anatolia

 Entrance corridor and side chambers

 After passing through the main door, the visitor enters an uncovered entrance vestibule.
 A large number of stones with quarrymen's marks are found in this area.
 There are two rooms on each side of the corridor.
 Traditionally, the room to the left has been considered to be the mosque, but in reality was probably a hammam and/or fountain.
-It has been given particular attention by the architect.
+It was given particular attention by the architect.
 It possesses a quadripartite vault with projecting groins and an octagonal oculus in the middle.
 This skyhole probably also served as a sundial.
 There is a recessed fountain basin in the southern side wall.
 A staircase leads to the roof.
 A terracotta water drainage pipe leading out of the facade wall was discovered during the restoration of the han, which again suggests that this room was used as a hammam.

-The first room to the right possesses a mihrab niche in the west wall (not shown on Seton Lloyd's plan), and thus can be assumed to be the mosque.
+The first room to the right after the entrance possesses a mihrab niche in the west wall (not shown on Seton Lloyd's plan), and thus can be assumed to be the mosque.
 The other two rooms on each side were probably used as administrative offices or storage, as they are today.
 There are two carved lion's head lamps located in the corridor leading to the right side.

 Directly opposite the entrance is a long open central corridor with a row of small vaulted rooms on each side, separated by small open iwans (4 rooms and 3 iwans per side).
 The corridor ends in a large iwan.
-The room to the left of the iwan is considered to be the sultan's or dignitary's room.
+The room to the left of the iwan is considered to be the sultan's or a dignitary's room.
 A drainage gully runs down the entire length of the corridor, and there are occasional carved lion's heads.

 Historians dispute the original use of this corridor and its side rooms.
 Although not a service courtyard in the traditional sense, it is difficult to imagine that animals circulated here and that goods were loaded and loaded in this tight and narrow space.
 This area probably served as accommodations for travelers or for storage of more valuable treasury items.
 The flexibility of closed and open rooms around the periphery of the corridor offered the travelers a solution to changes in weather.